I'm pouring a nice big gin with fresh-squeezed lime. And it's only 2.30pm. I deserve it. Today has been an unexpectedly successful double whammy day.

 Father, Henry Pallant, coach trimmer (1816-1880), mother Eliza Tiddy née Soares.
 Siblings Samuel, Henry, Emily, Maria, Eliza and ...
 Walter.

-Yes, the same Walter Pallant who would become a stockbroker, amateur musician, chairman of the board at London's Gaiety Theatre, and a more or less acknowledged contributor to the libretto of the successful musical The Circus Girl.
+Yes, the same Walter Pallant (d near Margate, 2 August 1904) who would become a wealthy stockbroker on the South African market, an amateur musician, bachelor buddy of 'Mons' Marius, chairman of the board at London's Gaiety Theatre, and a more or less acknowledged contributor to the libretto of the successful musical The Circus Girl.

 Children: George Henry Pallant Redford ('Hubert') 1888 and Robert Douglas Redford ('Douglas').